-- 125. This incompatibility is laid out explicitly where the Bill grants Ofcom the power to compel intermediaries operating private messaging services to surveil their users using scanning technology.
-Clause 103 (2) states: - A notice under subsection (1) that relates to a regulated user-to-user service is a notice requiring the provider of the service to do either or both of the following- - (b) use accredited technology to identify CSEA content, whether communicated publicly or privately by means of the service, and to swiftly take down that content. - 126.
-Regulated services do have an opportunity to appeal a notice served under this provision. - 127.
+- 133. This incompatibility is laid out explicitly where the Bill grants Ofcom the power to compel intermediaries operating private messaging services to surveil their users using scanning technology.
+Clause 110 (2) states: - A notice under subsection (1) that relates to a regulated user-to-user service is a notice requiring the provider of the service- - (b) use accredited technology to identify CSEA content, whether communicated publicly or privately by means of the service, and to swiftly take down that content. - 134.
+Regulated services do have an opportunity to appeal a notice served under this provision. - 135.
+Government changes to this section also reintroduced Ofcom's ability to issue a "warning notice" and widen the provisions in this area to cover search services in a further expansion of the Bill's state-mandated private-actor fulfilled surveillance powers. - 136.
 It is vital that terrorism and CSEA content are removed from the internet.
-However, tackling such content does not require encrypted channels to be compromised, sacrificing the security, safety and privacy of billions of people.
-Given that private messaging services are within the scope of the legislation, the provision above does imply that certain types of technology could be used to break, erode or undermine the privacy and security provided to messaging services by end-to-end encryption. - 128.
-This could involve the use of a technique known as client-side scanning, which would create vulnerabilities within messaging services for criminals to exploit or could open the door to a greater level of surveillance through use of this technology.26 It is not unreasonable to expect that such technology would be escalated in time, put to use in other areas and result in increased surveillance of individuals' private messages. - 129.
-As with other areas of the Bill, one of the real risks when it comes to legitimising new surveillance technology is that it will be emulated and indeed, will embolden, authoritarian regimes around the world to undertake similar practices but for even more undemocratic means. - 130.
+However, tackling such content does not require entire encrypted channels to be compromised, sacrificing the security, safety and privacy of billions of people.
+Given that private messaging services are within the scope of the legislation, the provision above does imply that certain types of technology could be used to break, erode or undermine the privacy and security provided to messaging services by end-to-end encryption. - 137.
+This could involve the use of a technique known as client-side scanning, which would create vulnerabilities within messaging services for criminals to exploit or could open the door to a greater level of surveillance through use of this technology.40 It is not unreasonable to expect that such technology would be escalated in time, put to use in other areas and result in increased surveillance of individuals' private messages. - 138.
+The legal powers in the Bill appear to create mechanisms to mandate this technology at a mass, suspicion-less scale.
+This is the view of a leading human rights and technology barrister, Matthew Ryder KC, expressed in a legal opinion commissioned by Index on Censorship.
+In the opinion, Ryder set out his view that measures in the Bill would grant Ofcom a wider remit on mass surveillance powers of UK citizens than bodies such as GCHQ.41 This would undermine the presumption of innocence and the principle that surveillance should be based on suspicion.

+- 139. As with other areas of the Bill, one of the risks when it comes to legitimising new surveillance technology is that it will be emulated and indeed, will embolden, authoritarian regimes around the world to undertake similar practices but for even more undemocratic means. - 140.
 Private communications are fundamental for our safety and privacy and are critical for protecting journalists, human rights activists and whistleblowers all around the world.
 If the Government use this Bill to attack private communications, this will impact upon safety online for all.

-In order to protect the right to privacy, clauses 103-107 should be removed from the Bill.
+In order to protect the right to privacy, powers to force intermediaries to scan private messaging channels should be removed from the Bill.
+Accordingly, Peers should support the amendment to clause 110 in the name of Lord Clement-Jones.

-Clauses 110-122, confirmation decisions and penalty notices
+Clauses 118-130, confirmation decisions and penalty notices